-The deadlines for filing and paying Capital Gains Tax (CGT) arising on the disposal of an interest in a UK property changed on 6 April 2020.
+The deadlines for filing and paying Capital Gains Tax (CGT) arising on the disposal of an interest in a UK property changed on 6 April 2020 ( amended on 27 October 2021).
 These changes apply to both UK residents and non-UK residents.
 These changes don’t apply if the residential property has been used solely as the owner’s private residence during the time it was owned.

 If you live in the UK

 The changes for UK residents only apply to disposals of UK residential property.

 From 27 October 2021, a UK resident disposing of residential property in the UK making a gain that is liable to CGT will have 60 calendar days from the date of completion ( providing completion was on or after 27 October 2021) to tell HMRC and pay any CGT owed.
 For completion dates before 27 October 2021 the deadline is still 30 days.

 This doesn’t apply if the residential property is the person’s home and it’s been used solely as their private residence during the time it was owned.
 This is because the disposal will be covered by Private Residence Relief.

 What if I do not live in the UK?

 Non-UK residents must continue to report sales or disposals of interests in UK property or land regardless of whether there is a CGT liability, within 60 days of completion of the disposal.

 This includes disposals of residential properties, non-residential properties and indirect disposals.